Delivery of giant generator enables emergency planning to go forward

 Highway Superintendent Roger Chirico and crew were on hand to take delivery of the generator and move it to its permanent location at the rear of the recreation center.

-Photo by K.E.FoleyThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photo by K.E.FoleyThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.